Dalriada resident information

 An emergency telephone is located outside the Residential Services Office, and at Blocks 6, and 16 in the Courtyard.
 These phones link directly to security 24 hours per day.

 A freephone facility (for taxis, local take-away outlets, and other local facilities) is available at the entrance to the Courtyard.
 All calls are free - just lift the receiver and press the relevant buttons to be put straight through.

 With the prevalence of personal mobiles, public payphones seem to be becoming an endangered species.
 However, you can still find a payphone on the Mall (main building).

 Fun at the Forum

 The “Forum” is the large circular paved area between Blocks 24 and 29 in Dalriada Student Village.
-Residents are free to use this to relax or organize something more formal.
-Just speak to your RA if you want to organise a special Forum function.
+Residents are free to use this to relax or organise something more formal.
+Just speak to your RSA if you want to organise a special Forum function.

 The band stand is located between Blocks 14 and 16.
 Currently, it has a small pool table inside for residents to use.
 To hire balls and cues, just pop into the village shop.

 The village clock tower is the link between Dalriada Student Village and the Courtyard.
 Inside the clock tower you can find notice boards containing information on events and activities which are happening.